by Debra Dian

 Greg was amused.
 “Mrs. Ellis, you amaze me.”

-“A carriage ride in the country sounds fun.
-So tell your Dad I’m grateful.
-Will be praying for you two.
-And God’s good plan.”
+“A carriage ride in the country sounds fun…tell your Dad I’m grateful.
+Will be praying for you two…and God’s good plan.”

 “He calls his own sheep by name and leads them out.
 After he has gathered his own flock, he walks ahead of them, and they follow him because they know his voice” (John 10:3-4).

 Sunday morning church bells rang as Gladys and others from the congregation walked inside to the sanctuary and took a seat in their favorite pew.
 Gladys saved a seat for Greg, but when after songs and prayers he had not yet arrived, she began to worry.
 Worries about Greg and little notes from Ethel distracted her so that she couldn’t remember what Pastor had talked about.
 She had told Ethel about the change in plans for the wedding ceremony as they walked into church.
-Now, Ethel was too excited to wait for further explanation, passed little notes to her asking more about it.
-After the service ended and church was dismissed, Hannah and Molly who were seated behind them asked to be let in on whatever secrets were being shared in the notes.
+Now, Ethel, too excited to wait for further explanation, passed little notes to her asking more about it.
+After the service ended and church was dismissed, Hannah and Molly, who were seated behind them asked to be let in on whatever secrets were being shared in the notes.

 Glady stood commanding the attention of her friends.
 “Now that all my bride’s maids are here, let’s have a little meeting about a change in the wedding ceremony.”
-Gladys had almost forgotten about Greg while discussing the garden wedding with her friends.
+Gladys had put off worry about Greg while discussing the garden wedding with her friends.
 Then a man Gladys had never seen before, shyly walked up to them and asked if they knew of anyone named Gladys.
 Molly laughed and pointed to Gladys.
 Gladys politely said hello and with curiosity asked why he was looking for her.

 “Thank you very much for delivering the message.
 I was worried about him.”

-Gladys and her friends walked for a few blocks talking with the gardener, who had introduced himself as Clay.
+As Gladys and her friends walked home they visited with the gardener, who had introduced himself as Clay.
 They talked about his work for the Greysons and also his work preparing the garden at her future home.
 Molly maneuvered her way to walk beside Clay, expressing a common interest in gardening and her secret dream of starting a small floral shop in Old Town.
 Gladys and Ethel shared mutual looks of amusement at Molly and the gardener walking ahead of them, while Hannah quietly observed them all.

 ♫ Wherever you go, I will go; wherever you live, I will live.